-Your home could be vacant for a variety of reasons; whether it’s a seasonal home, it’s under renovation, you’re traveling, or it’s up for sale.
+Your home could be vacant for a variety of reasons; whether it’s a seasonal home, it’s under renovation under the assistance of a home remodeler in Chicago, you’re traveling, or it’s up for sale.
 Leaving your property unattended also leaves in vulnerable to damage from natural disaster, vandalism or theft.
 That’s why it’s important to take steps to protect it and make sure there is adequate vacant home insurance coverage.
 Here are some tips for vacant property owners:

 1. SECURE THE RIGHT COVERAGE

 Usually, homeowners insurance policies will not cover claims that occur at a property that is vacant for 30-60 days or more.
 According to most insurance companies, the two types of vacancies are commonly defined as:

 - the owner’s personal property remains in the home